It's the law!

 - live wells

-You may be asked to remove ballast bags, demonstrate that internal holds are dry, and to engage bilge/ballast pumps if applicable.
+You will be asked to remove ballast bags, demonstrate that internal holds are dry, and to engage bilge/ballast pumps if applicable.

-Your help and cooperation with accessing these areas is appreciated and will help to expedite your visit.
+Your assistance with accessing these areas is required under the Fisheries (Alberta) Act and will help to expedite your visit.
 If you have any questions during your inspection, please do not hesitate to ask your watercraft inspector.

 If your watercraft is undergoing a dog-supported inspection, here is how it works: